Submission & Approval Process Guidelines for New Videos and Publications Content

 For NEW Position Statements:

-STEP 1: All proposals for NEW position statements must first be preceded by the development of a corresponding white paper (which goes through the normal CPAG/Board approval process).
+STEP 1: All proposals for NEW position statements must first be preceded by the development of a corresponding white paper (on a case-by-case basis a guidance document or other peer reviewed publication can be considered and will go through the normal CPAG/Board approval process).

-STEP 2: After the white paper has been developed, the position statement proposal is sent to the Board for final review and approval.
+STEP 3: After appropriate supporting content has been developed and CPAG completes an initial review, the position statement proposal is sent to the Board for final review and approval.
+The Board will evaluate whether the supporting content provides sufficient background and justification for the proposed position statement.

 STEP 3: Once the position statement has been developed, CPAG reviews the document and recommends the final draft to the Board.